 Written by: Scott Pucek, CSCS, USAW, MS, XPS, MEd

 Ok, so you’ve worked your tail off the entire spring and summer preparing for the upcoming season.
 You’ve spent countless hours spent running sprints, lifting weights, etc… to get into the best possible shape of your life.
 Football Season is finally here and now you’re excited to show your coaches and teammates the return from all your hard work investment!
-You’ve gotten a little bigger & faster… and A LOT stronger!
+You’ve gotten a little bigger and faster… and A LOT stronger!

 As awesome as that is and how much work you’ve done to improve… how you recover is just as important.
 The intense demands and rigors during training camp can negatively impact your performance or even make you more susceptible to injury.